 Universal parsing and retrieval of taxonomic information

 Metacoder provides a way to extract taxonomic information from text-based formats so it can be manipulated within R. One of the most inefficient steps in bioinformatics can be loading and parsing data into a standardized form that is usable for computational analysis.
 Many databases have unique taxonomy formats with differing types of taxonomic information.
-The structure and nomenclature of the taxonomy used can be unique to the database or reference another database such as GenBank [10].
+The taxonomic structure and nomenclature used can be unique to the database or reference another database such as GenBank [10].
 Rather than creating a parser for each data format, metacoder provides a single function to parse any format definable by regular expressions that contains taxonomic information (Figure 1).
 This makes it easier to use multiple data sources with the same downstream analysis.

 The extract_taxonomy function can parse hierarchical classifications or retrieve classifications from online databases using taxon names, taxon IDs, or Genbank sequence IDs.
 The user supplies a regular expression with capture groups (parentheses) and a corresponding key to define what parts of the input can provide classification information.
-The extract_taxonomy function has been used successfully to parse several major database formats including Genbank [10], UNITE [11], Protist Ribosomal Reference Database (PR2) [12], Greengenes [13], Silva [14], and, as illustrated in figure 1, the RDP [9].
+The extract_taxonomy function has been used successfully to parse several major database formats including Genbank [10], UNITE [11], Protist Ribosomal Reference Database (PR2) [12], Greengenes [13], Silva [14], and, as illustrated in Figure 1, the RDP [9].
 Examples for each database are provided in the user manuals [15].

 Intuitive manipulation of taxonomic data